Antollo/Easypt/docs/arrays.md

 # Arrays

-> Language support for array types may include certain built-in array data types, some syntactic constructions (array type constructors) that the programmer may use to define such types and declare array variables, and special notation for indexing array elements.
+> Language support for **array** types may include certain built-in array data types, some syntactic constructions (array type constructors) that the programmer may use to define such types and declare array variables, and special notation for indexing array elements.
 >
 > [_From Wikipedia_](https://en.wikipedia.org/wiki/Array_data_type)

-> In computer science, a dynamic array, growable array, resizable array, dynamic table, mutable array, or array list is a random access, variable-size list data structure that allows elements to be added or removed.
+> In computer science, a **dynamic array**, growable array, resizable array, dynamic table, mutable array, or array list is a random access, variable-size list data structure that allows elements to be added or removed.
 It is supplied with standard libraries in many modern mainstream programming languages.
 Dynamic arrays overcome a limit of static arrays, which have a fixed capacity that needs to be specified at allocation.
 >
 > [_From Wikipedia_](https://en.wikipedia.org/wiki/Dynamic_array)